Sierra Nevada Corporation: Dornier 328 and 328JET

+Survivable Airborne Operations Center

+In May 2024, Sierra Nevada Corporation was awarded a $13 billion contract by the U.S. Air Force to develop and produce the Survivable Airborne Operations Center (SAOC), a replacement for the aging fleet of E-4B "Nightwatch" aircraft.
+The SAOC serves as the next generation of the E-4B National Airborne Operations Center, providing top military leaders with a survivable aircraft to ensure the National Military Command System can direct military forces and execute emergency war orders.

+The contract is expected to run through July 2036 and replace the Air Force's existing fleet of four E-4B planes.
+SNC won the contract unopposed, following Boeing's withdrawal from the competition in 2023.

+The SAOC is based on the Boeing 747-8I platform, with SNC acquiring five Boeing 747-8 aircraft from Korean Air for conversion.
+The aircraft will be "hardened to protect against nuclear and electromagnetic effects and modified with an aerial refueling capability to enable sustained airborne operations."

 Controversy

 False Claims Act lawsuit

-In 2017, SNC settled a Justice Department lawsuit.
-The Eastern District of California's US Attorney alleged that SNC had overcharged the US government on federal contracts between 2007 and 2011, violating the False Claims Act.
-SNC settled without admitting liability, paying $14.9 million.
+In 2017, the corporation settled a Justice Department lawsuit that says that the Sierra Nevada Corporation had overcharged the U.S government on federal contracts between 2007 and 2011 which violated the False Claims Act.
+They settled without admitting liability, paying $14.9 million.

 Lobbying and political influence

 In 2007, the Las Vegas Sun noted SNC was "adept at targeting campaign contributions at elected officials who can help it", also noting its active Sierra Nevada PAC, which was created in July 2001.

 In 2004, then-Nevada house representative and Armed Services Committee member Jim Gibbons promoted SNC to receive a $4 million no-bid helicopter technology development contract.
 In the same timeframe, SNC was making political consulting payments to Jim Gibbons' wife, Dawn Gibbons.
 Dawn was also paid by Jim's political campaign, and a nonprofit set up by the couple also paid Dawn money.
 These payments were exposed in 2007 by The Wall Street Journal, who also said a grand jury had convened for this and another corporation Gibbons had been entangled with.

 In 2009, SNC was tied to lobbying scandals from the PMA Group and Indiana congressman and House Appropriations Subcommittee on Defense member Pete Visclosky.
 SNC paid PMA Group $280,000 in 2006 for lobbying, and PMA was exposed in a large lobbying scandal.
-A grand jury suponead Viclosky for documents and later declined to charge him.
+A grand jury summoned Visclosky for documents and later declined to charge him.
 He was also cleared by the House Ethics Committee, though Visclosky declined to be interviewed by the committee, and there were "troubling aspects" uncovered in the probe.
-An email from SNC's Dave Klinger justified their requested contribution amounts to Viclosky, stating "He has been a good supporter of SNC.
+An email from SNC's Dave Klinger justified their requested contribution amounts to Visclosky, stating "He has been a good supporter of SNC.
 We have gotten over 10M in [earmarks]".
 Referring to the Klinger email, Steven V. Roberts and Cokie Roberts called the PMA/SNC relationship "a bribe by any other name".